niranjanshankar/gitreposearch/README.md

 1. Clone this project using:
 git clone https://github.com/niranjanshankar/gitreposearch.git

-2. Then, inside the project folder, run: npm install
+2. Then, go inside the project folder gitreposearch, run the cmd: npm install

 3. After the packaes are all installed, type: